-Since a cold, the flu and COVID-19 are all viral infections that affect the respiratory system, their symptoms can be similar.
-For example, cough, runny nose and sore throat are typical symptoms of both flu and cold.
+Since colds, the flu, and COVID-19 are all viral infections that affect the respiratory system, their symptoms can be similar.
+For example, a cough, fatigue, and sore throat can occur in all three infections.

 Cold & Flu